rubailly/visa-apiMicroservice/README.md

 Visa network and uses existing clearing and settlement mechanisms to manage the movement of funds between the sending and receiving issuers.

-__Why Use It?__
+### Why Use It?

 Use Visa’s familiar global network and distribution to create an entirely new class of services based on the push payment capability of Visa Direct.
 Some of the opportunities include:

-    P2P Money Transfer: Send funds to any eligible Visa account Funds Disbursements: Send merchant, government, or corporate funds disbursements to a consumer’s Visa card.
+    - P2P Money Transfer: Send funds to any eligible Visa account
+    - Funds Disbursements: Send merchant, government, or corporate funds disbursements to a consumer’s Visa card.
-    Prepaid Load: Load funds to an eligible Visa reloadable prepaid card Credit Card Bill Pay: Pay a Visa credit card bill
+    - Prepaid Load: Load funds to an eligible Visa reloadable prepaid card
+    - Credit Card Bill Pay: Pay a Visa credit card bill

 Through the mVisa API, Visa Direct also enables mobile-based merchant payments using push payments. mVisa is presently available only in select markets, so contact your Visa representative for details.

 Using Visa Direct enables new money transfer services with:

-    Security: Risk controls and straight-through electronic processing capabilities
+    - Security: Risk controls and straight-through electronic processing capabilities
-    Reliability: The reliability of the Visa network and framework of rules and controls to handle exceptions, manage risk and fraud, and provide value-added services
+    - Reliability: The reliability of the Visa network and framework of rules and controls to handle exceptions, manage risk and fraud, and provide value-added services
-    Speed: Receive funds within 30 minutes from Fast Funds recipient issuers
+    - Speed: Receive funds within 30 minutes from Fast Funds recipient issuers
-    Trust: Financial and anti-money laundering standards and ongoing due diligence
+    - Trust: Financial and anti-money laundering standards and ongoing due diligence

 __Who Can Use It?__

-    Issuers
+    - Issuers
-    Acquirers
+    - Acquirers
-    Merchants
+    - Merchants
-    Independent Developers
+    - Independent Developers
-    Governments and Corporations
+    - Governments and Corporations

-### APIs Included
+## APIs

 Funds Transfer